CumulusNetworks/docs/content/version/cumulus-linux-35/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN.md

-When a local VNI is learned by FRR and there is no explicit configuration for that VNI in FRR, the route distinguisher (RD) and import and export route targets (RTs) for this VNI are automatically derived — the RD uses “RouterId:VNI-Index” and the import and export RTs use “AS:VNI”.
+When a local VNI is learned by FRR and there is no explicit configuration for that VNI in FRR, the route distinguisher (RD) and import and export route targets (RTs) for this VNI are automatically derived - the RD uses "RouterId:VNI-Index " and the import and export RTs use "AS:VNI ".
 The RD and RTs are used in the EVPN route exchange.
 The RD disambiguates EVPN routes in different VNIs (as they may have the same MAC and/or IP address) while the RTs describe the VPN membership for the route.
 The "VNI-Index" used for the RD is a unique, internally generated